Multi Blue Clematis flowers

 This is definitely not your average everyday clematis; the gigantic fuly-double rich purple flowers resemble puffy frilly buttons, very loud and very showy; a true connaisseur's vine

 Multi Blue Clematis features bold royal blue button flowers with a pink reverse at the ends of the branches from early to late summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Multi Blue Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.